edgexfoundry-holding/device-gps/README.md

 $ stty 4800 > /dev/ttyUSB0
 ```

-4. The device service is currently settup to read the mock data file.
-You need to go change the file name from `gps_output_test.txt` to `/dev/ttyUSB0` on line 91 in `driver/simpledriver.go`
+4. The default device service behavior is to read from the mock data file.
+This needs to be changed.
+Edit line 91 in `driver/simpledriver.go`, changing `gps_output_test.txt` to `/dev/ttyUSB0`.

 5. Build the service.
 From the top level directory of the gps device service: